ubco-W2022T1-cosc301/project-group17/README.md

-# Group YYY - {Short snappy Title of your project}
+# Group 017 - Worker Productivity

-**Please remember to update this section**

-- Your title can change over time.

-## Milestones

-Details for Milestone are available on Canvas (left sidebar, Course Project).

 ## Describe your topic/interest in about 150-200 words

 **Please remember to update this section**

-{Add your stuff here}
+Blah Blah Looking at worker productivity compared to hours worked, vacation hours, etc

 ## Describe your dataset in about 150-200 words

 **Please remember to update this section**

-{Add your stuff here}
+Data set on worker hours, population, producivity, etc about blah and ya know

 ## Team Members

 **Please remember to update this section**

 - Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Nasser Mohammed: one sentence about you!
 - Person 3: one sentence about you!

 ## Images